CodingDashUU/Python-Clock-App/README.md

 ## Link
-Because Github web doesnt support files over 25 MB, you can download the 7zip file, then extract it and open the executable (WINDOWS ONLY) https://drive.google.com/file/d/1TcPlUZMApshi5dAR74LSKYI3U_wkeq88/view?usp=sharing
+Because Github web doesnt support files over 25 MB, you can download the 7zip file by clicking the link and clicking the download icon at the top of your screen, then extract it and open the executable (WINDOWS ONLY) https://drive.google.com/file/d/1TcPlUZMApshi5dAR74LSKYI3U_wkeq88/view?usp=sharing

 # Python-Clock-App